 Why it's done

-- Moderate to severe chest pain
+- Moderate to severe chest pain.

-- Severe shortness of breath
+- Severe shortness of breath.

-- Abnormally high or low blood pressure
+- Unusually high or low blood pressure.

 What you can expect

-- Lack of radioactive dye in parts of your heart.
-Areas of your heart that don't show the radioactive dye have tissue damage from a heart attack.
+- Lack of blood flow in parts of the heart.
+Areas of the heart that don't show the radioactive tracer have damage from a heart attack.